 At the countrywide level, the racial-ethnic distribution of biomedical science majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Biomedical Science appeals to people across the globe.
-About 2.0% of those with this major are international students.
+Students from other countries are interested in Biomedical Science, too.
+About 4.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Other Biological Sciences Majors Make?

 Data from the U.S. Department of Education shows that biological and biomedical sciences (other) students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $27,200 per year.
 During this timeframe, most salaries fell between $26,800 (25th percentile) and $33,350 (75th percentile).